rishikeshnanaware/learning-at-iitjammu/ReadMe.md

 # Hey there, Welcome to this repo

-The purpose of this repo is for helping my classmates @ IIT Jammu to learn git.
+The purpose of this repo is to helping my classmates @ IIT Jammu to learn git.

 - Clone this repo `git clone https://github.com/sayyedfaixal/learning-at-iitjammu`
 - Create a new file locally in your machine